A Horrifically Good Investment Strategy

 The future?

-Obviously, conclusions based on historical data shouldn’t be extrapolated into the future, automatically.
-First, the Halloween effect prevails in roughly two out of every three years, on average, hence not every year.
+Obviously, conclusions based on historical data shouldn’t be extrapolated into the future automatically.
+First, the Halloween effect prevails in roughly two out of every three years on average, hence not every year.
 Second, there are many other factors that impact returns.
 Just a few examples are politics, the bursting of bubbles, and extreme policy measures implemented by central banks.
 Neither one of them cares about which month it is.

 Having said that, I do believe that the Halloween effect will be with us going forward.
 The main argument is that seasonal return patterns are likely explained by behavioral factors.
-Especially the ‘optimism cycle’, as described by Doeswijk (2005) offers a plausible explanation.
+Especially the "optimism cycle", as described by Doeswijk (2005) offers a plausible explanation.
 Towards year-end investors start to focus on the next calendar year, often with their hopes up too high.
 People are intrinsically overoptimistic, which is also reflected in the stock market.
-But as the new year progresses investors have to lower their expectations, with a dampening effect on stock prices as a result.
+But as the new year progresses, investors have to lower their expectations, with a dampening effect on stock prices as a result.
 Doeswijk underpins this assumption by showing that earnings expectations of equity analysts follow precisely this pattern.
 And if one thing has become clear in recent decades, it’s that changing (investor) behavior is virtually impossible.
-Let’s see if we have another ‘warm’ winter on the stock market this year.
+Let’s see if we have another "warm" winter on the stock market this year.

 Sources: